 They are rich in vitamin C and E, which enhance your overall health, even your skin, and your eyes.
 They can also be served raw or cooked as finger lime can be a great idea for the salad or eaten along with seafood to boost the flavors.

 Feijoa is a fruit native to Brazil’s highlands, as well as Colombia, Paraguay, Uruguay, and Argentina’s northern region.
 It is also known as pineapple guava or guavasteen.
-They are popular in New Zealand these days and also available in some regions of Australia.
+These are popular foods in New Zealand these days and are also available in some regions of Australia.

-It is shaped like an egg, with a modest size and green skin.
-If you have not seen them before, just imagine it looks quite like an avocado, but when you cut them in half, it looks like the inside of a cucumber.
+This candidate for the list of fruits and vegetables starting with “F” is shaped like an egg, with a modest size and green skin.
+If you have not seen them before, just imagine it looks quite like an avocado, but when you cut it in half, it looks like the inside of a cucumber.

 The whole of the feijoa is edible.
 Feijoa’s flesh has a guava-like taste and is slightly sweet.
 Some people think its taste is mixed between guava and pineapple.
 Feijoa’s skin, however, tastes sour.
 You can enjoy them by scooping out the flesh.